 And I know why.

-Because if you are a teacher, or a parent of little people…or any people, you have some creativity in you, and creativity often is inspired by one of two things:
+Because if you are a teacher, or a parent of growing humans, you have some creativity in you, and creativity often is inspired by one of two things:

 - a problem that needs a solution.
 Um, having trouble keeping track of everyone’s snow hats and gloves and such?
 Keep them in an over-the-door shoe rack.
 Try it.
 You’ll thank me later.